vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/treatment.md

 ## Failed drugs
 - Hydroxychloroquine
-- Azithromycin the antibiotic was thought to have a role.
+- Azithromycin and doxycycline antibiotics was thought to have a role.
 The RECOVERY trial from Oxford has shown no benefit.
 - Itolizumab
 - "Fabi flu is useless drug given only in India with absolutely no benefit" - Praveen
 - Favipiravir